vkarpov15/dookie/README.md

-Dookie lets you write MongoDB test fixtures in JSON or [YAML](https://en.wikipedia.org/wiki/YAML) with extra syntactic sugar (extended JSON, variables, imports, etc.).
+Dookie lets you write MongoDB test fixtures in JSON or [YAML](https://en.wikipedia.org/wiki/YAML) with extra syntactic sugar (extended JSON, variables, imports, inheritance, etc.).

 **Note:** Dookie requires Node >= 4.0.0.
 Dookie is **not** tested with nor expected to work with Node 0.x or io.js.